ZiqiPolimeros/Python-Project-Online-Retail-Business/Python_Project_An_Online_Retail_Business.md

 #### Analysis:  Overview

 #### Discussion 1:
+- We only performed the analysis from December 2018 to November 2019, because there were only ten days records in December 2019.
-- The total sales revenue was about 65 million pounds sterling in 13 months.
-The biggest single sale revenue was over one million.
+- The total sales revenue was about 64 million pounds sterling with over two million pounds sterling total return.
 - The total volume of business was over five million products with about 3800 product IDs.
-- The company served about 4800 customers in 38 countries.
+- The company served about 4700 customers in 38 countries.

 <br>